Digital Media Degrees in Boston

 Bunker Hill Community College

 Bunker Hill Community College is situated in historic Charlestown near downtown Boston.
-The school's Visual and Media Arts Department has an associate's program through which students can select from tracks in graphic design, interactive design and media communication.
+The school's Visual and Media Arts Department has an associate's program through which students can select from visual design and integrated media design options.

 Massachusetts Institute of Technology